Sonnykimee/SQLiteLib/README.md

 If you need a GUI SQLite database editor, you can try: [DB Browser for SQLite](https://sqlitebrowser.org)

 ## Usage
-Some examples are written in TriggerReactor script language since that was my initial reason of writing this library.
-However, translating the script to Java language should be easy.

-***What is TriggerReactor?*** [TriggerReactor](https://www.spigotmc.org/resources/triggerreactor-script-for-everything.40987/) is a powerful scripting engine that provides a convenient Minecraft server scripting environment.
-The engine supports amazing features such as importing Bukkit API methods and third-party plugin access (I'm not paid to advertise this plugin).

----
 ### Linking Your Plugin Project with SQLiteLib ###
 1. Download **SQLiteLib.jar** and put it in your **plugins** folder (just like how you add any other plugins to your server).
 2. Add **SQLiteLib.jar** to your Java project build path.